fmezou/lappupdate/docs/glossary.rst

         details the content of this file.

     Catalog
-        A file where :class:`LAppTrack` class (resp. :mod:`lapptrack` script) stores information (name, version, published date,...) about the handled products.
+        A catalog is a file where :class:`LAppTrack` class (resp.
+        :mod:`lapptrack` script) stores information (name, version, published date,...) about the handled products.

     COST
     Commercial off-the-shelf
-        It's is a term which refer to packaged solutions which are then adapted to satisfy the needs of the organisation, rather than the commissioning of custom made solutions.
-This `wikipedia article <https://en.wikipedia. org/wiki/Commercial_off-the-shelf>`_ give you more details.
+        Commercial off-the-shelf refers to packaged solutions which are then adapted to satisfy the needs of the organisation, rather than the commissioning of custom made solutions.
+This `wikipedia article
+        <https://en.wikipedia. org/wiki/Commercial_off-the-shelf>`_ gives you
+        more details.

     Hook script
         Hook scripts are only call from lAppUpdate scripts and have a public